rollup/rollupjs.org/guide/en/03-command-line-reference.md

 }];
 ```

-Want to read your config async?
-No problem!
-Rollup can also handle a `Promise` which resolves to an object or an array.
+If you want to create your config asynchronously, Rollup can also handle a `Promise` which resolves to an object or an array.

 ```javascript
 // rollup.config.js